DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

 # DESCRIPTION OF THE STATE MACHINE FLOW

-Study the following operational state machine diagram and its associated code in "operational_sm.c" and provide a technical description of how the state transitions work.
+Study the following operational state machine diagram and its associated code in "operational_sm.c" and provide here a technical description of how the state transitions work.

 ![Operational state machine diagram](docs/I-DHU_Operational_Modes.png "Operational state machine diagram")